 Threats to your online identity

-Even if you are actively managing your online identity, there are still threats that can crop up and deface your reputation.
-Taking an active stance in managing your online identity and being aware of the most common threats to it can help mitigate these risks if they should ever arise.
+Even if you are actively managing your online identity, threats can crop up and deface your reputation.
+Taking an active stance in managing your online identity and being aware of its most common threats can help mitigate these risks if they arise.
 Here are a few of the most common threats to your online reputation:

-- Sustained negative content campaigns: Any combination of these threats can create a large-scale impact on your online identity.
+• Sustained negative content campaigns: Any combination of these threats can impact your online identity.
 Antagonists can use surrogates, cloaking techniques, and fake names and identities to overwhelm sites like Yelp, RipOffReport, social media, and standalone websites to influence search results.

 Online Identity Management FAQs